LD-Reborn/embeddingsearch/README.md

 - Make the API server (and indexer, once it is done) a docker container
 - Implement dynamic invocation based database migrations
 - Remove remaining DRY violations using the SQLHelper
+- Update server setup in README.md to reflect the removal of the CLI

 # Future features
 - Support for other database types (MSSQL, SQLite)